ubient/laravel-vapor-action/README.md

 3. It runs the built container, passing in the Vapor API token previously configured in your repository's Github Secrets.
 4. It executes the `vapor` CLI command, passing in the arguments given.
 In our example, this means it runs `vapor deploy production`.

+If you would like to find out more regarding the syntax used by Github Actions, you can take a look at [this page](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#onevent_nametypes).

 ## Advanced usage
 Need something extra, such as a different PHP version or additional PHP extensions?
 That's possible!
-[Set up a Github Secret like previously described](#setting-up-a-github-secret), but use the following instead when creating an Actions workflow:
+[Set up a Github Secret like previously described](#1-setting-up-a-github-secret), but use the following instead when creating an Actions workflow:

 ```yaml
 name: Deploy to Production